In the July 2015 school holidays, Trinity College hosted the New York Jazz Symposium for the last time

 - an intensive, one-week residential program learning with Carl Allen, Director of the New York Jazz Symposium, Director of the Jazz Program at the Juilliard School and the Juilliard All Stars

 - experience Residential College life and jam through the evenings with your peers

 - instrument master classes, listening classes and special topic lectures such as How to make your solos unique and Success through the journey

 - work in jazz ensembles with New York Jazz Symposium tutors preparing you for your final concert

 - listen to the New York Jazz Symposium perform and experience live jazz Melbourne-style.

 About the New York Jazz Symposium

 New York is home to renowned jazz musicians, and the New York Jazz Symposium brings the best jazz teachers to Trinity to offers students the opportunity to be a part of this exceptional experience.
-The New York Jazz Symposium musicians in 2014 are: Carl Allen, drums; Rodney Jones, guitar; Matthew Jodrell, trumpet; Chris Ziemba, piano; Carla Cook, vocal; Jordan Pettay, alto saxophone; and Davin Starks, bass!
+The New York Jazz Symposium musicians in 2014 are: Carl Allen, drums; Rodney Jones, guitar; Matthew Jodrell, trumpet; Chris Ziemba, piano; Carla Cook, vocals; Jordan Pettay, alto saxophone and Daniel Chmielinksi on bass.